Yuriy L. Nemets

 Managing Member

 Yuriy is a graduate of Northwestern University School of Law, from which he received his Juris Doctor (JD) and Master of Laws (LLM) degrees, and Moscow State Law Academy (Russia), from which he received his first law degree and his Ph.D. in law.
-Yuriy has practiced law for over nineteen years.
-He worked in one of the most prominent litigation law firms in the United States (ranked top 30 by Vault Law 100) and in one of the most distinguished law firms in Russia.
-In addition, Yuriy worked as an in-house counsel at Yukos, one of the world’s largest privately owned energy companies at the time, where he successfully headed the company’s litigation and recoveries department.
+Yuriy has practiced law for over twenty years.
+Before he founded NEMETS, he worked at one of the most prominent litigation law firms in the United States, ranked top 30 by Vault Law 100, and at one of the most distinguished law firms in Russia.
+Yuriy also worked as an in-house counsel at Yukos, one of the world’s largest privately owned energy companies at the time, where he successfully headed the company’s litigation and recoveries department.
+Yuriy specializes in representing the victims of INTERPOL abuse, in international extradition matters, domestic and international litigation and arbitration, cross-border investments, international trade, transportation, corporate, banking and intellectual property law.
+Yuriy is actively involved in academic life.
+His articles about INTERPOL abuse and the rights of individuals on the international wanted list as well as about intellectual property, banking and defamation law are published in authoritative law reviews.

 Yuriy is licensed to practice law in the District of Columbia and New York.